AnaZonia/moon_notes/000 Ana Did Science Today.md

   - "[[001 The Bridge]]"
 dg-publish: true
 ---
+## 03/10, Thu - Coding

+I'm realizing that this dataset shows a lot of the forests as disturbed

 ## 02/10, Wed - Coding

 In the beginning of the day, I want to run the model with just ages considering linear, random forest, and optim, with the new data, for the Amazon only.